-Mid-term Exam 30%

-Class Project 30%
+Mid-term Exam 30% Class Project 30%

 Final Exam 30% (only on material after the mid-term)

-Lecture Homeworks 5%

-Statistics Homework 5%
+Lecture Homeworks 5% Statistics Homework 5%

-Grading scale: A+ = 98-100; A = 93-97; A- = 90-92; B+ = 87-89; B = 83-86; B- = 80-82; C+ = 77-79; C = 73-76; C- = 70-72; D = 60-69; F = below 60.
-(Your numeric final grade will be rounded to the nearest whole number before conversion to a letter grade, e.g., 83.50 becomes 84, while 83.49 becomes 83.)
+Grading scale: A = 90-100; B = 80-89; C = 70-79; D = 60-69; F = below 60.
+(Your numeric final grade will not be rounded before conversion to a letter grade, e.g., 89.8 remains 89.8 or a B.)

 Exams: The exams will cover material from the study guide (at the end of each PowerPoint lecture), the student project process, and class discussions.
-Exams are closed book and closed notes with short answer questions covering both recall and applications of the material taught.
-You will take exams using the Respondus Lockdown Browser, giving you the flexibility to take the exams wherever you have a suitable location and an Internet connection.
-It is your responsibility to become familiar with the Respondus system, and have operating software and hardware (PC or MAC with a camera) to take the exams.
-I will not accept excuses for your inability to take the exam when scheduled such as my laptop battery is low, or my computer just broke.
+Exams are individual student efforts; no student collaboration is permitted.
+Exams are closed book and closed notes with multiple choice, true/false, and short answer questions covering both recall and applications of the material taught.

+You will take exams using the Respondus Lockdown Browser, giving you the flexibility to take the exams wherever you have a suitable location and a reliable Internet connection.
+It is your responsibility to become familiar with Respondus, and have operating software (including Respondus) and hardware (PC with a camera & mike, or MAC with a camera & mike) to take the exams.
+Respondus is downloaded from Blackboard, and technical support is available from ITS Support Center (Innovation Hall) and the CLUB (Johnson Center).
+I will not accept excuses for your inability to take the exams when scheduled due to technical difficulties related to your computer or Respondus not working.
+You must test out your hardware and Internet connections well in advance of the exams; a practice exam that can be repeated will be available.

+The mid-term will only be given the evening of October 11, and the final exam will only be given the evening of December 13.
+Because you will be using Respondus, you have the flexibility to start the exam any time between 7 pm and 10pm on October 11 for the mid-term & between 7 pm and 10 pm on December 13 for the final.
+Once you start an exam, you have as much time as needed to complete the exam without stopping and restarting.